 Let it go, let it go

 Frozen sounds a lot like Moana.
 It is the new hero story.
 The struggle and test of courage to embrace who you really are, to shed the expectations of others.
-Moana, called by the ocean with an epic responsibility to restore order sets sail.
+And so, Moana, called by the ocean with an epic responsibility to restore order, sets sail.
 From this point in the story, Moana’s pursuit of her own self-understanding follows a plot rising and falling with alternative possibilities for her identity:

 Option One: Please People — Maui

 Maui is a buff, tattooed demigod who continually rejects and mocks Moana because of her size, age, gender, and lack of way-finding skills.
 He can’t see the heroin inside.
-He mocks the ocean that calls her the sense of destiny Moana lives by.
+He mocks the ocean that calls her; he mocks the sense of destiny Moana lives by.
 “The ocean is straight up kooky-dooks!”
 The call to adventure, the call of self-discovery Moana feels it crazy.
 But before too long, Moana uncovers Maui’s own broken attempts to reconcile his identity.

 Maui had spent his life attempting to please humans, hoping that their love and affection would help him heal the deep wounds of previous rejection.
 Maui too has been looking for an identity.
 He has been hoping to find it in the acceptance of those he serves.
 He has lost himself in an attempt to please others.
 An expression of the thing Moana has fled.